Industries Of Interest (IOI)

 Industries which, at the state and WDA levels, experience at least five percent year-over-year employment growth accompanied by an employment gain of at least 25 are considered growing IOI.
 Similarly, the criteria for declining IOI are at least a five percent year-over-year employment decline accompanied by a decrease in employment of at least 25.
-When in addition, the industry meets the criteria (in terms of both volume and percentage change in employment) of a growing or declining IOI for four consecutive quarters of employment growth or decline, it is termed a LT-Growth or LT-Decline industry, where “LT” stands for long-term.
+When in addition, the industry meets the criteria (in terms of both volume and percentage change in employment) of a growing or declining IOI for four consecutive quarters, it is termed a LT-Growth or LT-Decline industry, where “LT” stands for long-term.

 Different series of IOI can be generated by varying the dataset from which the employment changes are drawn.
 For the State, three series of IOI have been created by utilizing changes from our adjusted Quarterly Census of Employment and Wages (QCEW) data, New Hires data, and Help Wanted Online (HWOL) job postings.
 For WDAs, QCEW is the only dataset with a sufficient number of data points to be of interest when divided into industries.
 Non-economic coding changes in QCEW could lead to falsely identifying an industry as an IOI when it isn’t, or not identifying it as one when in fact it is.
 Therefore, the QCEW employment changes used to identify the IOI are adjusted for non-economic code changes.
 HWOL data are not subject to non-economic code changes and are therefore not modified.

 Industries of Interest (IOI) Dashboard